-You might think that it’s easy to compare two diet programs and choose one of them but the process can be a bit daunting.
+You might think that it’s easy to compare two diet plans and choose one of them but the process can be a bit daunting.
 Both Jenny Craig and Weight Watchers are well-known and comprehensive meal plans.
 In fact, they are more than that because they also offer workout ideas, tasty and healthy recipes, e-tools, and coaching.
 But are they as effective as their companies claim?
-Let’s find out in today’s comparative review.

 A. Jenny Craig Program